estk/log4rs/docs/Configuration.md

 Having a large count value can negatively impact performance.

 > Note: If you use the `triger: time`, the log file will be rolled before it
-> gets written, which ensure that the logs are rolled in the correct position
+> gets written, which ensures that the logs are rolled in the correct position
 > instead of leaving a single line of logs in the previous log file.
 However,
 > this may cause a substantial slowdown if the `background` feature is not enabled.